 Premasiri Khemadasa is the leading composer of serious contemporary music in Sri Lankan history.
-Over fifty years of composing, Khemadasa fused Sri Lankan folk elements, Indian ragas, and Western classical forms into a beautiful melodic music that captures the deepest longings and sufferings of the simple folk among whom he grew up.
+Over fifty years of composing, Khemadasa fused Sri Lankan folk elements, Indian ragas, and Western classical forms into beautiful melodies that capture the deepest longings and sufferings of the simple folk who shaped his life.
 Khemadasa believed that all people are “deep,” not just the educated elite.

 Born the thirteenth child into a poor rural family on the west coast of Sri Lanka, Khemadasa started with nothing.
 There was no musical heritage in his family.
-He was self-taught.
-Khemadasa learned how to play music on bamboo flutes, at a very young age.
+He was self-taught, learning how to play on cheap bamboo flutes when he was only 6 years old.
 In all his life, Khemadasa would never receive formal training in music.